 Just in case you missed the prior announcement, I am here to say that it truly is official, Foods Matter Magazine is now going digital and will be free for internet viewers.
-This month is their last print issue, and we have snagged a delightful sample recipe from their farewell issue to share with you today.
+This month is their last print issue, and we have snagged a delightful sample recipe for vegan mocha mousse from their farewell issue to share with you today.

 According the Foods Matter staff, this simple dessert is “A very different, and rather sophisticated, alternative after turkey and all the trimmings!”
 Of course, the rich chocolate base will surely satiate any chocoholic throughout the holidays or any time of year for that matter.
 Plus, this recipe is naturally vegan (egg-free and dairy-free) and gluten-free, and it can also be soy-free and nut-free without a problem.